Cloud-Foundations/keymaster/docs/external-signers/README.md

 ### AWS kms

 The second external signer mechanism is AWS kms.
-When using this mode the AWS credentials need protection and monitorin should be placed in cloudtrail for the use of the KMS keys.
-Today AWS logs do not include a way to map what was signed at each operation so monitoring of the keys depends on tracking the actual key use from the keymasterd logs into the kms logs.
+Monitoring should be placed arount the cloudtrail logs for the use of the KMS keys.
+Today, the AWS cloudtrail logs do not include a way to map what was signed at each operation so monitoring of the keys depends on tracking the actual key use (from the kms logs) to the certificate generation/login operations in the keymaster logs.
+A signature is generated every time an authetnication happens (jwt signing) and every time a certificate is signed.

 #### Configuraiton:
 The type is "AWS" and the location value is the full arn of the kms key.
 The AWS credentials needed as fetched by the AWS SDK so they can be part the of running profile, environment variables, or ".aws/credentials" values.

 ```
    external_signer_config: